Disclosure

 But, those same stalls are usually open most of the day and still have great food and drink offerings.
 Plus, the vendors have way more time to chat and give you tips when they aren’t overrun by the night crowd.

-We wandered through the market at Residenzplatz mid-day and loved getting to take our time looking at everything and stopping to chat with everyone.
+We wandered through the Salzburg christkindlmarkt at Residenzplatz located in the city centre mid-day.
+We loved getting to take our time looking at everything and stopping to chat with everyone.
 Plus, we got to split a pretzel bigger than my head to help us get through the long museum visit we had planned next.

 In the heart of the city of Salzburg, this unique museum complex provides an interesting look into the past with access to gorgeous staterooms and exhibits showing the Baroque history of the city, plus fantastic views of the city below.